 Obama and Romney have switched places in poll results over the final two months of the campaign.
 This chart tracks likely voters, based on national polls conducted by Pew Research Center.
 Read Pew Research’s final estimate for Election Day, which allocates a portion of the undecided voters to each candidate here.

 Overview Barack Obama has edged ahead of Mitt Romney in the final days of the presidential campaign.
 In the Pew Research Center’s election weekend survey, Obama holds a 48% to 45% lead over Romney among likely voters.
 The survey finds that Obama maintains his modest lead when the probable decisions of undecided voters are taken […]

-Both Barack Obama and Mitt Romney have received more negative news coverage than positive in the general election, but coverage shifted markedly when the debates began.
-Obama fared much better in September, while Romney had the edge in October, according to a new study by the Project for Excellence in Journalism.
+Barack Obama and Mitt Romney have both received more negative than positive coverage from the news media in the eight weeks following the conventions, but Obama has had an edge overall, according to a new Project for Excellence in Journalism study.